galacticoder/end2end-chat-site/readme.md

 # End-to-End Encrypted Chat Site

+# ATTENTION: THIS READ ME FILE IS CURRENTLY OUTDATED I WILL UPDATE THIS LATER TO REFLECT CHANGES BUT FOR NOW IS OUTDATED INFORMATION

 This is my end2end encrypted chat app.
 I originally made 2 different versions in c++ but was very limited, So i decided to make it into a site and not use c++.